stevenblair/rapid61850/README.md

 An example SCD file and a `main.c` file are provided.
 Many of the other C files are generated automatically.
 For the C code to compile with Eclipse, you should:

- - If you plan to use the native, low-level C/C++ interface (as shown in [the next section](https://github.com/stevenblair/rapid61850#using-the-code-with-a-new-scd-file)), exclude the two `interface*.c` files from the build in Eclipse: right-click on the file > "Resource Configurations" > "Exclude from Build...", and then choose the "Release" or "Debug" or other build.
-Otherwise, exclude the existing `main.c` file.
+ - If you plan to use the native, low-level C/C++ interface (as shown in [the next section](https://github.com/stevenblair/rapid61850#using-the-code-with-a-new-scd-file)), exclude the two `interface*.c` files from the build in Eclipse: right-click on the files > "Resource Configurations" > "Exclude from Build...", and then choose "Release" or "Debug" or another build.
+Otherwise, if using the high-level interface, exclude the existing `main.c` file.
  - Install MinGW and add `C:\MinGW\bin;` to `PATH` in the Project Properties > C/C++ Build > Environment options.
 (Other compilers should work too.)
  - In Project Properties > C/C++ Build > Settings > GCC Compiler Includes, set `"${workspace_loc:/${ProjName}/Include}"` as an include path.
  - In Project Properties > C/C++ Build > Settings > MinGW C Linker, add `wpcap` and `ws2_32` (assuming you are using Windows) to "Libraries" and add `"${workspace_loc:/${ProjName}/Lib}"` and `"C:\MinGW\lib"` to "Library search path".